 A DEXA scan is a high-precision type of X-ray that measures your bone mineral density and bone loss.
-At Fresno Medical Center, we proudly offer dexa scans for osteoporosis by an experienced medical professional.
+It is never too early to learn how to treat and care for your bones!
+Discuss with our specialists if a DEXA scan may assist you in evaluating your bone health.
+At Fresno Medical Center, Dr. Gurmej Dhillon, MD, and our team of medical professionals proudly offer dexa scans for osteoporosis.
 Contact us for more information or schedule an appointment online.
 We are conveniently located at 6069 N First St # 103, Fresno, CA 93710.

 Table of Contents:

 A dual-energy X-ray absorptiometry (DEXA) scan, also known as a bone densitometry scan, is an enhanced form of X-ray that uses minimal radiation and is most often used to diagnose osteoporosis, and is most commonly performed on the spine and hips.
 In addition to osteoporosis, DEXA scans can also detect and assess one’s risk of experiencing fractures.
 We have provided more information below about DEXA scans so you can know all you need to know about them, including how they are performed and who should get one.

 Bone density tests are highly recommended for any individual who:

 • Is experiencing post-menopause and is not taking estrogen.

 • Has a thyroid disorder, such as hyperthyroidism, or a parathyroid disorder, such as hyperparathyroidism?